-At the date of this MD&A, the Company has 44,575,000 stock options at exercise prices ranging from CAD\$0.12 to CAD\$0.20.
+At the date of this MD&A, the Company has 33,825,000 stock options at exercise prices ranging from CAD\$0.12 to CAD\$0.20.
 In addition the Company has 222,500,000 share purchase warrants at an exercise price of CAD\$0.20.
 All stock options, and share purchase warrants and finders warrants will, if exercised, provide additional cash.
-At the date of this MD&A, 17,625,000 of the 44,575,000 stock options outstanding are "in the money" which if exercised, would generate CAD\$2,115,000 in cash.
+At the date of this MD&A, the stock options and share purchase warrants outstanding are "out of the money".